 If you are traveling from Geneva, you can check out this site here for booking a taxi instead.

 Since Gruyères cheese is popular worldwide, of course, you will want to get a taste of the real thing at its home base.

 You should try the village specialty dish, known as Moitie-Moitie, which is a dish made with the popular Gruyères and another locally sourced cheese named Vacherin from the Fribourg area.

 While you are in Gruyères, there’s much to see and do.
 Here are a few ideas of what to do in Gruyeres during your visit:

 - The village boasts several charming boutiques with a variety of local village crafts, specialty dishes, and unique souvenirs on sale.

 - While in Gruyères you can visit the Gruyères Cheese Factory otherwise named La Maison du Gruyères.

 - You can explore the Medieval Gruyères Castle.
 The views from up on that level are to die for!

 - For more cultured things to do, you can visit the HR Giger Museum.
-(This was Andrzej’s favourite activity of the day!)
+(This was Andrzej’s favorite activity of the day!)